 How do you build a student's confidence in a subject?

-All in small steps of success in comprehending the topic material.
-Small incremental steps add up to an overall feeling of confidence.
+In small steps of success in comprehending the topic material.
+Small, incremental steps add up to an overall feeling of confidence.

 How do you evaluate a student's needs?